Post-reduction inference for confidence sets of models: Extensions to other settings

 implying that $T=T_0/\rho(z)$ has a density function of accelerated life form

 where the effect of the covariates is to multiply the baseline rate $\rho_0$ by $\rho(z)$, or equivalently to multiply the baseline scale $\sigma_0$ by $\sigma(z)$.
 With $\rho(z)=\exp(z^\T\beta)$,

 where $\mu_0 = \EE(\log T_0)$ and $\varepsilon$ is a mean-zero error term, whose distribution is determined by that of the baseline variable $T_0$.
-The broad ideas of \S \ref{secGL} apply to the log-transformed outcome model \eqref{eqLogT} with $\theta$ one dimension larger than $\beta$ so as to include the intercept $\mu_0$.
+The broad ideas of \S \ref{secGL} apply to the log-transformed outcome model \eqref{eqLogT} with $\theta$ one dimension larger than $\beta$ to incorporate the intercept $\mu_0$.
 If the baseline outcome distribution is log-normally distributed, no modification is needed.
 Here we consider an alternative choice of outcome distribution to highlight the considerations involved.

 Suppose for concreteness that $T_0$ has a log-logistic distribution of rate $\rho_0>0$ and scale $\tau>0$, then $Y_0 = \log T_0$ has a logistic distribution of mean $\log \rho_0$ and variance $\tau^2$ so that $Y$ satisfies \eqref{eqLogT} with $\varepsilon$ having density function